-Author has written 38 stories for Legend of Zelda, G. I. Joe, and G.I.
-Joe: The Rise of Cobra.
+Author has written 39 stories for Legend of Zelda, G. I. Joe, G.I.
+Joe: The Rise of Cobra, and Harry Potter.

 Just in case you're curious, a bit about me:

 My intended pen name was Karama, which is a random collection of syllables I came up with for the name of a fictional planet.
 I started using it as an irc nickname because I wanted a planet name (Sailor Moon fan...) and all the reasonable variations of the real ones were taken.
 I found out later that it means something in the fictional world of Dune and in Arabic (or so I was told), but any double meaning was unintentional on my part.
 Karama was taken, so I went with my usual alternate of Karama9.
 The 9 is because I like using multiples of 3.

 - A sequel to Arashikage - not ready for posting

 - Serpent Rising, my idea for a sequel to GI Joe Rise of Cobra - abandoned

 - Moving On, the sequel to Hero, my Zelda fanfic - on hiatus